mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The retinue of a noble, though often non–nobles themselves, enjoy a special status by association with a prestigious noble house.
 They will accompany their noble to events and may even stand in for him or her at some of them.
-This position of trust gives a noble’s retinue great power.
-It has been wisely said that the non–noble captain of a duke’s bodyguards is a more influential individual than many Imperial barons.
+This position of trust gives a noble's retinue great power.
+It has been wisely said that the non–noble captain of a duke's bodyguards is a more influential individual than many Imperial barons.

 The retinue will normally contain one or more bodyguards or officers